-One way that I do this is by attending the following weekly department head meetings, various department meetings, and monthly faculty meetings.
-I attend as many of these as I possibly can, and I try to speak up at as many as I can to relay information about library news, events, resources, recent successful collaborations, future collaboration ideas, etc. Sometimes I even just do a quick book talk to two of books I think staff might like.
-Anything I can think of to make sure myself and the library are visible and vocal, as often as possible.
+One way to do this is by attending various department meetings, and monthly faculty meetings.
+Attend as many of these as you possibly can, and try to speak up at as many as you can to relay information about library news, events, resources, recent successful collaborations, future collaboration ideas, etc. Anything I can think of to make sure myself and the library are visible and vocal, as often as possible.

 “Good News Pop-Ins”

-I also do what I think of as “Good News Pop-ins” with my administrators.
-Meaning that I regularly walk through the main office and if I see an administrator that seems not too busy, I pop my head in their office to chat for a minute or two.
+Another strategy to incorporate is to do what I think of as “Good News Pop-ins” with your administrators.
+Get in the habit of popping into their offices to chat for a minute or two.
 The purpose of which is to just share something positive about the library program.
-I want my administrators to associate me with positivity, good news, and hard work.
-So I’ll pop my head in and to say “hi and how are you” and then when they ask how I am, I take that opportunity to say something like “Great, we just had an awesome media lit collaboration with 11th grade government,” or “Busy!
+You want your administrators to associate you with positivity, good news, and hard work.
+So pop in and say “hi and how are you” and then when they ask how you are, take that opportunity to say something like “Great, we just had an awesome media lit collaboration with 11th grade government,” or “Busy!
 We’ve been doing awesome non-fiction book buffet’s with 12th grade AP English,” or “Excited!
 I just got accepted to present at a conference this year!” etcetera etcetera.
 I always feel like whenever people in a school ask each other “how are you” the answer tends to be of the complaint-variety.
 I like to take the opposite tack and make sure I always share good news or something positive when I am asked that question.

 Face-to-Face Admin Meetings

 One piece of advice I have for when you do face-to-face meetings, is to always do the “Happy Sandwich” method.
-Meaning that I always start the meeting by sharing good news/success stories, then I do the concerns/needs portion, and finally I always end the meeting with more positivity/good news.
-I think administrators are so used to people only meeting with them when they have complaints or grievances, so I always try to make sure all of our interaction start and end with positive information.
-That way they come to associate meeting with me to be a largely positive experience.
+Meaning to always start the meeting by sharing good news/success stories, then do the concerns/needs portion, and finally always end the meeting with more positivity/good news.
+I think administrators are so used to people only meeting with them when they have complaints or grievances, so I think its great when we can make sure all of our interaction start and end with positive information.
+That way people come to associate meeting with us to be a largely positive experience.
 Everyone likes to get good news.